ICAG Results: How to Check, Understand, and Act on Your Exam Results

 A pass is permanent

 Once you pass a paper at 50% or above, it stays passed and is credited to your record.
-You keep that credit regardless of whether the syllabus is later updated, unless the Institute specifically requires re-syllabusing in extreme cases.
+You keep that credit even if the syllabus is later updated, unless the Institute specifically requires re-syllabusing in exceptional cases.

 What to do if you passed

-If you passed papers this sitting, congratulations.
-What happens next depends on where you are in the qualification.
+If you cleared papers this sitting, congratulations.
+What comes next depends on where you now stand in the qualification.

 | Your situation | Next step |